Best Winter Destinations in the USA

 You can see the world’s largest Santa sculpture, as well as visit Santa’s workshop.
 On weekends, you might even get a chance to give ol’ Saint Nick your holiday wishlist in person!

-To make your trip truly memorable, plan to visit Fairbanks during a big winter event or festival, such as the World Ice Sculpting Championships, the Festival of Native Arts, or even Iditarod.
+To make your trip truly memorable, plan to visit Fairbanks during a big winter event or festival, such as the World Ice Sculpting Championships, the Festival of Native Arts, or even the Iditarod.
 By attending a festival, you will have the opportunity to experience a more cultural side to Fairbanks and understand their unique art and traditions deeper.

 Find awesome Fairbank Alaska tours here!